1860. chestnut wood with sharkskin, brass-wire inlay, found on Kang-Wha Island.

 This is no ordinary bean chest.
 It was found on Kang Wha Island, a political prison colony for the Kingdom of Korea for two thousand years.
 This was where many members of the elite class in disfavor with the Court were sent into exile.
 Furniture was not highly regarded at that time and was allowed to be taken to the island prison for personal use.
 This bean chest was discovered on the island after the Japanese Occupation by a missionary doctor who went to the prison to treat the sick and the dying.
 He was allowed to keep it as any household furniture was not valued by the government at that period.
-This piece was certified by a Professor of Korean History and Antiquity in the1900s.
-Today, this chest inlaid with rare sharkskin and reverse brass wire would make an outstanding side table and should even be in a museum.
+Today, it is quite rare because of the sharkskin inlay.
+The piece was certified by a Professor of Korean History and Antiquity in the1900s.